 Even more exciting, the specialies can be credited to meet requirements for your Advance Diver Certification.
 For example, since all diving in west Texas is an altitude dive, why not enroll in the Altitude Specialty Course while doing your open water course?
 Then you only need four adventure dives more for your Advance.
 What makes a very good diver?
 "Peak Performance Buouancy is the skill we continue to work on all through our diving career," says Master Instructor John Miller.

-PADI offers a variety of home-study materials for the Open Water Diver course - book and DVD package or a multimedia DVD.
-Recently PADI has enhanced this program by offering the learning material in an Elearning environment via the internet.
+PADI, SDI, and SSI all offer a variety of home-study materials for the Open Water Diver course - book and DVD package or a multimedia DVD or digital using a IPAD or IPHONE or computer.

 Contact TEXAS DIVE CENTER to personalise the best study option for you!